 - Pathogenesis of human TSEs, including vCJD is unknown.
 However, data obtained from experimental TSE in animal models and from vCJD indicate the lymphoid organs as main target of TSE agents after peripheral infection.
 Infection of cells of the lymphoreticular system appears critical for neuroinvasion.
 Pathogenesis of BSE in cattle may not be identical. - Amongst possible other pre-disposing factors, genetic background is an important cofactor; today, only patients homozygous for Methionine/Methionine at codon 129 of the PRNP gene have developed vCJD.
 This does not preclude that individuals with other genotype at codon 129 will not develop disease in the future. - 3) The SSC considers that numerical combinations of the various worst case values (for example: dose + species barrier) for risk assessment purposes into one "multi-worst case figure" would eventually result in an unrealistic scenario.
-It therefore recommends that, as part of the present consultation a realistic worst case scenario is proposed by the international scientific community.
+It therefore recommends that, realistic worst case scenarios are proposed by the international scientific community.